ibm-cloud-docs/loadbalancer-service/advanced-traffic.md

 ## Session Persistence

-The load balancer supports session persistence against a given VIP port based upon the `source IP` of the connection.
+The load balancer supports session persistence against given VIP ports based upon the `source IP` of the connection.
 As an example, if session persistence is enabled for port 80 (HTTP), then subsequent HTTP connection attempts from the same client (same source IP) are persistent on the same back-end server.
 This feature is available for all three supported protocols (HTTP, HTTPS and TCP).

 The load balancer supports a maximum of 10,000 client persistence entries.
 The expiration time for these entries is 10 minutes.
 Additional requests received from the same client after 10 minutes may be forwarded to a different back-end server.
 If the session persistence entry has not expired, but the back-end port has become unhealthy, a new server is selected for forwarding any subsequent client connections.